 How many courses should I take?

-You should always discuss the requirements with your own coordinator at your home university.
-HsKA does not require a specific amount of credits to be achieved.
+You should always discuss the requirements with your coordinator at your home university.
+HsKA does not require exchange students to obtain a certain number of credits.
 Credits are equivalent to ECTS credits (European Credit Transfer System).
 60 ECTS credits equal a full year's work load and 30 ECTS equal one semester.
 However, in practice many exchange students accumulate fewer credits.

 How do I change my Learning Agreement?

 If courses are not offered, do clash with other courses or you are not eligible for admission, you will get the opportunity to pick new courses after your arrival.
 This is also applicable, if you change your mind about the courses you would like to take.